cryfs/cryfs/README.md

     sudo apt install cryfs

+Additionally, the following would work for any Linux distro with the Nix package manager:

+    nix-env -iA nixpkgs.cryfs

 OSX
 ----

-CryFS is distributed via Homebrew and MacPorts.
+CryFS is distributed via Homebrew, MacPorts, and Nix.

 If you use Homebrew: